-Step 1: Remove doors, drawers, and hardware
+Step 1: Remove Doors, Drawers, and Hardware

-Step 2: Clean and sand the surfaces
+Step 2: Clean and Sand the Cabinet Surfaces

-Step 3: Mask the area
+Step 3: Mask the Area

 This in my opinion is what takes the longest.
 You will need to mask off the floors, around the cabinets and the openings and be sure to cover everything you don’t want to get paint on.
 Once you have everything masked off, it’s time to start painting your cabinets.

-Step 4: Apply primer
+Step 4: Apply Primer to Your Kitchen Cabinets

 You will also need to figure out where you are going to put the doors for drying.
 I drilled a small hole in the end of the door where it couldn’t be seen, screwed in a small hook and hung them in my garage on a wire fashioned across my garage.
 Most cabinet refinishers use drying racks.
-Here is a link to a painting and drying system I found online, I thought it was pretty neat.
-Maybe next time for me.
-The drawers are basic, use masking paper and paper around the drawer boxes and prime the faces.
-Apply 2 light coats of stain blocker primer letting it dry for 2 hours between coats and sand with 220 in between coats.
+The applying primer to the drawers of your kitchen cabinets are basic, use masking paper and paper around the drawer boxes and prime the faces.
+Apply two light coats of stain blocker primer letting it dry for two hours between coats and sand with 220 in between coats.
 If you want the primer to dry faster, you can add an accelerator.

-Step 5: Apply cabinet paint
+Step 5: Apply Cabinet Paint

 Use a good quality cabinet paint like General Finishes Milk Paint or White Poly.
-Spray 1-2 coats Milk Paint or White Poly cabinet paint and allow to dry 1-2 hours in between coats and sand with 220 in between coats.
+Spray one or two coats Milk Paint or White Poly cabinet paint and allow to dry 1-2 hours in between coats and sand with 220 in between coats.
 At this stage you can be done or topcoat with a clear like General Finishes Clear Poly.
 I opted to do the shabby chic distressed look so after I finished with the Antique White Milk Paint I went with a Van Dyke Brown Glaze Effect.